The Backlash To Green Book, Explained

 So far, that prediction has come true.
 Green Book racked up five Golden Globe nominations, including Best Musical or Comedy and nods for Ali and Mortensen.
-The movie also received the Academy Award for Best Picture and Best Supporting Actor, as well as nominations for Best Actor, Best Original Screenplay and Best Film Editing.
-But as the weeks have gone on, cracks have appeared in Green Book’s formerly sterling reputation.
-The movie premiered to underwhelming box office numbers and has been mired in controversy regarding Mortensen's off-screen behaviour, criticism from Dr Shirley's family members, and inclusion of certain problematic narrative tropes.
+The movie also received the Academy Award for Best Picture and Best Supporting Actor, as well as nominations for Best Actor, Best Original Screenplay, and Best Film Editing.
+But as the weeks have gone on, cracks have appeared in Green Book’s formerly sterling reputation, even if it received awards.
+The movie premiered to underwhelming box office numbers and has been mired in controversy regarding Mortensen's off-screen behavior, criticism from Dr. Shirley's family members, and inclusion of certain problematic narrative tropes.

 Advertisement

 In the eyes of Green Book's supporters, the movie is an inspiring account of an unlikely friendship that transcends race and class boundaries.
-Through this lens, Green Book is a balm for our own particularly divided time.
-Perhaps that's why Green Book has been walking away with so many awards.
-"A film that really speaks to us coming together and breaking down stereotypes and the way we view one another was really appreciated," Susan Koch, the director of Virginia’s Middleburg Film Festival, where Green Book won Best Narrative Film, told The Washington Post.
+Through this lens, Green Book is a balm to our own particularly divided time.
+Perhaps that's why Green Book has been walking away with so many festival People's Choice Awards.
+"A film that really speaks to us coming together and breaking down stereotypes and the way we view one another was really appreciated," Susan Koch, the director of Virginia’s Middleburg Film Festival where Green Book won Best Narrative Film, told The Washington Post.

 Yet a number of critics have picked apart the dynamics of Shirley and Vallelonga's friendship, as well as the movie's depiction of the Green Book itself.
 Let's unpack the criticism.

 For a movie named after Green Books, Green Book hardly explains what they are.
-Published from 1937 to 1966, the Negro Motorist Green Book was an essential document for any black individual travelling throughout the country — not just the deep south, as the movie implies.
+Published from 1937 to 1966, the Negro Motorist Green Book was an essential document for any Black individual traveling throughout the country — not just the deep south, as the movie implies.

-The book, which was created by mail carrier Victor Hugo Green, detailed the restaurants, stores, beauty shops, hotels and private "tourist homes" (in the case of small towns that had no hotels available to black people) that were welcoming to black travellers.
-Green Books also helped travellers avoid "sundown towns", which had laws prohibiting black people from being on the road at night.
-By carrying a Green Book, black travellers were able to avoid embarrassment and danger.
+The book, which was created by mail carrier Victor Hugo Green, detailed the restaurants, stores, beauty shops, hotels, and private "tourist homes" (in the case of small towns that had no hotels available to Black people) that were welcoming to Black travelers.
+Green Books also helped travelers avoid "sundown towns," which had laws prohibiting Black people from being on the road at night.
+By carrying a Green Book, Black travelers were able to avoid embarrassment and danger.

 Advertisement

 This sentiment is echoed through other critical responses to the movie.
-Shadow and Act, a website dedicated to black pop culture and entertainment, begins its review by mentioning the travel guide's notable absence: "In Farrelly's Green Book, black people don't even touch the Green Book, let alone talk about its vital importance to their lives."
-In her review on Slashfilm, Candice Frederick pauses on the moment Vallelonga tosses the book in the back of the car as representative of the movie's problematic treatment of the Green Book: "A seminal item in black history is trivialised and hijacked by a white man who has zero reverence for it, and because of that, the audience is given no reason to have any either."
-According to these reviewers, the all-white creative team behind Green Book did not adequately pay tribute to the the artefact's weighty meaning.
+Shadow and Act, a website dedicated to Black pop culture and entertainment, begins its review by mentioning the travel guide's notable absence: "In Farrelly's Green Book, Black people don't even touch the Green Book, let alone talk about its vital importance to their lives."
+In her review on Slashfilm, Candice Frederick pauses on the moment Vallelonga tosses the book in the back of the car as representative of the movie's problematic treatment of the Green Book: "A seminal item in Black history is trivialized and hijacked by a white man who has zero reverence for it, and because of that, the audience is given no reason to have any either."
+According to these reviewers, the all-white creative team behind Green Book did not adequately pay tribute to the the artifact''s weighty meaning.

 Advertisement